palash-s/EduMatrix-AMS-pgsql/README.md

 EduMatrix AMS digitizes the academic lifecycle—from student onboarding and timetabling to attendance, disciplinary workflows, assessment, and reporting.
 It runs on Flask + PostgreSQL with Docker Compose.

-(Optional: add a screenshot of your HOD or Admin Dashboard here)

 ## 🚀 Key Features